-Maybe you want to buy a used canoe instead of new because you are on a budget.
+Maybe you want to buy a used canoe instead of a new one because you are on a budget.
 Or perhaps you think you won’t use your canoe enough to warrant a brand new one, or you just aren’t sure what to buy.

 Whatever your reason, when buying a used canoe you must understand that not all canoes are created equal.
 Much like buying a used car, you need to figure out where to search, what model to buy and what to specifically look for and avoid.
-Here are ten things you need to know to begin your search well-informed and to ensure you purchase the right used canoe for you.
+Here are 10 things you need to know to begin your search well-informed and to ensure you purchase the right used canoe for you.

 Used canoe brands: Old Town, Wenonah & more

 Choosing a used canoe brand can be difficult.
 That’s why we created our online Paddling Buyer’s Guide.
 Click the links below to research and discover canoes from top brands.

 - Adirondack Canoe Co.

 - Langford Canoe